ringcentral/ringcentral-embeddable-mobile/README.md

 npm run a

 # run IOS app, make sure you have real IOS device and paid developer ID ready,
-# and open platforms/ios with xcode and config build an debug env
+# and open platforms/ios with xcode and config build an debug env, may need set workspace validate to yes
 npm run i
 ```